sz128/slot_filling_and_intent_detection_of_SLU/README.md

 ## Results:

- * For "NLU + BERT" model, hyper-parameters are not tuned carefully.
+ * For "NLU + BERT/XLNET" models, hyper-parameters are not tuned carefully.

  1. Results of ATIS: